MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-export-to-pbix.md

 - Limitations when [downloading a .pbix file from a report](#limitations-when-downloading-a-pbix-from-a-report).
 - Limitations when [downloading a .pbix file from a dataset](#limitations-when-downloading-a-pbix-from-a-dataset).

-### Limitations when downloading a .pbix from a report
+### Limitations when downloading a report .pbix file

 * You can download a file in either Reading view or [Editing view](./service-interact-with-a-report-in-editing-view.md).
 You must be at least a Contributor to the workspace that the report is in.
 If the report is based on a dataset in another workspace, you need to be at least a Contributor to that workspace as well.
 * You can't download [reports created using the **Create** button in the Power BI service](service-quick-create-report.md) that are based on a dataset in another workspace.